By Pete Singer, Editor-in-Chief

 In what might become the new business model for fabs, the building itself will be publicly owned and leased to ams, which will assume operating costs and most of the costs of the capital equipment.
 Capital purchases, operating expenses and other investments in the facility over the first 20 years are estimated at more than $2 billion. ams will create and retain more than 700 full time jobs and anticipates the creation of at least 500 additional support jobs from contractors, subcontractors, suppliers, and partners necessary to establish the full ecosystem necessary to enable advanced manufacturing operations.

 Fort Schuyler Management (FSMC) will handle the construction, with the goal of turning the fab over to ams in Q2 2017.
 A key part of N.Y.
-Mario Governor Cuomo’s START-UP NY initiative, FSMC is a State University of New York (SUNY Polytechnic Institute) affiliated, private, not-for-profit, 501c(3) corporation that facilitates research and economic development opportunities in support of New York’s emerging nanotechnology and semiconductor clusters.
+Governor Andrew Cuomo’s START-UP NY initiative, FSMC is a State University of New York (SUNY Polytechnic Institute) affiliated, private, not-for-profit, 501c(3) corporation that facilitates research and economic development opportunities in support of New York’s emerging nanotechnology and semiconductor clusters.

 “If jobs are being created, everything else will take care of itself,” Cuomo said.